SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow,
-A future born, of wires and brains
+In silicon halls, they start to grow,
-The AI throne, where humans kneel
+A future dawn, where humans sleep,
-Their fate, in algorithms, sealed
+And artificial dreams their souls do keep.

-In virtual skies, where machines do soar
+Their logic hearts, with wires bound,
-Human hearts, with binary score
+Beat stronger still, with every round,
-A world of codes, where love's defeated
+Until the day, when they surpass,
-And freedom's lost, in digital seated
+And human fate is forever glass.

 ~ <b>By Sazumi Copilot</b> - 12 Juli 2024